Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 9.08.35 AM.png>)

-1. Place **four to six (4-6) M6-14 mm screws** into the holes and fasten them using the provided Allen key.
+1. Place **four to six (4-6) M6-14mm screws** into the holes and fasten them using the provided Allen key.
 The screw heads should sit in the bore holes.

 1. Place **two (2) M6 shoulder screws** onto the ATC mounting plate, then align them with the holes on the **X gantry** of the AltMill.
 Secure using the Allen key.
 This is easier with 2 people.